 If you have more questions about any of the camps, or for more information, click on the camp website, or send Brian an email and we’ll try to answer any of your questions.

-Camp JRF is the summer camp of the Reconstructionist Movement.
-Located in South Sterling, PA, Camp JRF is an opportunity for students entering grades 2-12 to experience as little as 1 week or as many as 8 weeks at a Reconstructionist camp.
+Camp Havaya is the summer camp of the Reconstructionist Movement.
+Located in South Sterling, PA, Camp Havaya is an opportunity for students entering grades 2-12 to experience as little as 1 week or as many as 8 weeks at a Reconstructionist camp.
 This camp is highly recommended for anyone who wants to stay within the movement.
-For more information about Camp JRF, visit www.campjrf.org.
+For more information about Camp Havaya, visit www.camphavaya.org.

 Camp Alonim is located at the Brandeis-Bardin Instititue; the same place we host OJE.
 Alonim is available for students from 2nd-11th Grade.
 They can come for anywhere from 1 week to a full 8 week summer.
 Alonim is a non-denominational Jewish camp.
 For more information about Camp Alonim, visit www.alonim.com.